sans-sehgal/Information-Retrieval/README.md

 ### METHODOLOGY

-We use RL algorithms for ranking while utilising Graph Neutral Networks or GNN’s to generate node embeddings.
+<div align = "justify"> We use RL algorithms for ranking while utilising Graph Neutral Networks or GNN’s to generate node
+embeddings.
 The first step in the process is calculating the node embeddings of documents.
 Libraries such as Node2Vec and DeepWalk are used to calculate embeddings of the nodes.
 In our problem statement, the nodes are the documents that need to be ranked and the edges are the links between the